 If you use AdvoCare products, the company offers you a chance to earn money selling their products to others.
 Agreeing to become a distributor gives you a 20% discount on AdvoCare products.
 This gives you the opportunity to resell the products at a profit or simply buy the products at wholesale cost and use them yourself.

 If you choose to distribute AdvoCare products to others, you can ultimately earn up to 40% profits on each item sold by reaching the advisor level.
 Over 60% of the people who join AdvoCare reach this level or higher.
 There are levels within the company above advisor, but only slightly more than 10% of the contributors in the company climb that high, as it generally takes over a year to get there.

-According to the latest income disclosure statement from AdvoCare, the average distributor makes $69 per month, with the top 10% hauling in about $280.
-At the advisor level, the average monthly income is $183, with the top 10% making $747.
+According to the 2017 income disclosure statement from AdvoCare, the average distributor makes $1,402 per year, with the top 10% hauling in at least $944 annually.

 Of course, like any other multi-level marketing firm, bringing in other distributors can be a way to make additional income, as AdvoCare offers you the opportunity to make between 5 and 20% commission on the products sold by the distributors you sponsor.
 Leaders who build up strong networks can also earn additional bonuses.